RobertMParker/recipe-box/miscellaneous/korean-bbq-sauce.md

 # Korean BBQ Sauce

-TODO - This recipe is heavily modified from the original, and I don't think everything is captured here.

-Sauce notes:
-* Using original recipe quantities:
+Ingredients:
+* 1 cup ketchup
+* 1 cup unseasoned rice vinegar
-* 1/2 garlic goguchun
+* 1/2 cup soy sauce
-* 1/2 original goguchun - Mother in laws brand for both.
 * 1/2 cup honey - to taste.
 It should be sweet.
-* Bring it to a boil, and let simmer for an hour to reduce. - TODO I think it's a lot longer than an hour

-Modified:
-* 3 tablespoons of honey
+* 3 tablespoons honey
 * 2 tablespoons of apricot (or mango-apricot or peach) preserves
-* 1 extra tablespoon of gc
+* 1.5 tbsp garlic gojuchang
+* 1.5 tbsp original gojuchang - (prefer Mother in laws brand for both)

+Steps:
+1. Combine all ingredients in a saucepan and bring to a boil.
+1. Let simmer for ~2 hours to reduce.

+Notes: This makes enough sauce for 1+ rack of ribs.
+And it's not really Korean.

 Original BBQ sauce source: http://www.foodandwine.com/recipes/sticky-baked-chicken-wings